Back To Search Results

 (2) the rendering of treatment to a patient within this state by a physician located outside this state as a result of the transmission of individual patient data by electronic, telephonic, or other means from within this state to the physician or the physician's agent;

-M. "sexual penetration" means sexual intercourse, cunnilingus, fellatio or anal intercourse, whether or not there is any emission, or introducing any object into the genital or anal openings of another in a manner that is commonly recognized as outside the scope of acceptable medical practice; and
+M. "sexual penetration" means sexual intercourse, cunnilingus, fellatio, or anal intercourse, whether or not there is any emission or introduction of any object into the genital or anal openings of another in a manner that is commonly recognized as outside the scope of acceptable medical practice; and

-N. "United States" means the fifty states, its territories, and possessions and the District of Columbia."
+N. "United States" means the 50 states, territories, possessions, and the District of Columbia."

 Section 7.
 Section 61-6-7 NMSA 1978 (being Laws 1973, Chapter 361, Section 3, as amended) is amended to read: